Dealing With a Bad Green Card Interview

 Try to remember that USCIS officers are human—and they have seen a lot of fraudulent applicants along with the worthy ones.
 Remember also that they hold much of the power over your case.
 Remain respectful and answer honestly if you don't know or remember something.
 Never guess or lie, and try to avoid chattering on nervously.

+What's more, if the officer's behavior is bad enough, you could ask to see a supervisor.
 You don't have to put up with a USCIS officer who is irrationally angry, makes irrelevant accusations, acts in a discriminatory manner based on your race or gender, or persists with a line of questions or statements that is completely inappropriate.

-By offering to supply any information that the officer asked for, your case will be postponed ("pended" in USCIS lingo).
-That will give the officer a chance to cool down, and give you some time to collect your thoughts or resources in order to answer the officer's concerns.
+Another option to keep in mind is that you can offer to submit by mail any information you don't have with you that the officer is asking for.
+This way, your case will be postponed ("pended" in USCIS lingo).
+That will give a frustrated or angry officer a chance to cool down, and give you time to collect your thoughts or resources in order to answer the officer's concerns.

 NEED IMMIGRATION HELP ?